tldr-pages/tldr/pages/linux/gnome-terminal.md

 > The GNOME Terminal emulator.

-- Open a new gnome terminal window:
+- Open a new GNOME terminal window:

 `gnome-terminal`